 in Google Translate, a world wide website translating over 50 languages.
 Anyone who works in the internet environment, especially students, use this program on a constant basis, however there are many difficulties, such as double translations, as the Mongolian language is not included in the data base.
 Also thoughts have been shared on the possibilities of showing support on setting a system for trading applications, made by Mongolian programmers, on the world Android market.
 He also noted, by increasing the access of Mongolians into the Android market, it will provide our mobile carriers to use their phone in full capacity.
 Also, matters to include and load constant updates of Mongolia into Google Earth, one of the most popular applications on the internet where it shows a high resolution map of big cities narrowed down with “Street View”, were discussed at the meeting.
 Moreover, Head of ICTPA, J.Bat-Erdene put forward an offer of establishing a Google Data center in Mongolia

 , to which Eric Schmidt answered positively, emphasizing on the partnership possibilities.
 The ICTPA also held an offer of training Mongolian specialists in specific categories at Google on a short/middle term basis.
 After his first visit to Mongolia, Mr. Eric Schmidt emphasized the great potential of the exhilarating development in the information technology sector of Mongolia and has announced further active partnership.
-News
+Update

 : Cooperation proposal with Google